CPRE Hedgerow Heroes project

 Traditional hedgelaying workshops

-We will be run seven hedgelaying workshops this winter, some of these in partnership with other organisations (Stepping Stones project - National Trust and Land, Life & Livelihoods)
+We ran 7 hedgelaying workshops in 2021/22 (4 in collaboration with other groups such as the Stepping Stones project - National Trust and Land, Life & Livelihoods).

 Our hedgelaying workshops are led by trainer, Richard Clarke (from Really Rural).
 Richard has over 20 years experience working in forestry and conservation and is a lecturer in Countryside Management.